Specialist Resource Base - SRB

 - ‘Tajiri’, named after Satoshi Tajiri, the Japanese video game designer and the creator of Pokemon.
 Tajiri has Asperger’s Syndrome.

-- The ASD SRB pupils will be assessed using the Autism Education Trust (AET) Progression Framework and the National Curriculum and be working at the Pre Key Stage Standards and not on the Engagement Model.
+- The ASD SRB pupils will be assessed using the Autism Education Trust (AET) Progression Framework and the National Curriculum and be working at least on the Pre Key Stage Standards and not on the Engagement Model.
 Pupils may also be assessed on the Norfolk Assessment Pathway (NAP).

 - The ASD SRB pupils will be supported by 2 teachers, a HLTA and 3 TA’s.
-Andrew Severn is the SRB lead/teacher in charge and oversees the CPD and deployment of staff.
+Andrew Severn will be the SRB lead/teacher in charge and oversees the CPD and deployment of staff.